shahzain-khan450/shahzain-khan450/README.md

 | **[Infrastructure as Code — Terraform on AWS](#)** | Reusable Terraform modules (VPC, EC2, S3, IAM) with S3+DynamoDB remote state locking and tflint gates in CI. | Terraform · AWS · tflint |
 | **[AWS Production 3-Tier Web App](#)** | Staged build from Free Tier foundation to production ALB/ASG/ACM/Route53. | AWS · Terraform · Ansible |

-*(Replace the `#` links with your real repo URLs once each project has its own repository — then pin your top 6 via "Customize your pins" on your profile.)*

 ---